jamirawan/dox/js-libraries/reaksi/freeCodeCamp/create-a-controlled-form.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Create a controlled form
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 10
 has_children: false
 has_toc: false

 ---

-# --description--
+# Create a controlled form

 The last challenge showed that React can control the internal state for certain elements like `input` and `textarea`, which makes them controlled components.
 This applies to other form elements as well, including the regular HTML `form` element.